cyber-dojo-tools/image_builder/README.md

 The tests
 - Verify the start_point can be created using the command `cyber-dojo start-point create name --dir=REPO_DIR`
-- Verify the start_point files untweaked test-run traffic-light is red
+- WIP: Verify the start_point files untweaked test-run traffic-light is red
-- Verify the start_point files tweaked to green test-run traffic-light is green
+- WIP: Verify the start_point files tweaked to green test-run traffic-light is green
-- Verify the start_point files tweaked to amber test-run traffic-light is amber
+- WIP: Verify the start_point files tweaked to amber test-run traffic-light is amber

 - - - -